CLKarlsen/kvittr/README.md

 # kvittr
 Exam project - ITM30614 - Spring 2015

+## What is this?
+Kvittr is supposed to be a simple version of a social media, where you can:

+*register as a user
+*sign in
+*write messages and publish them on a wall
+*read other members messages
+*like messages

 ## How to use
 Start with forking this repository, then create a virtual environment.